mohandasnj/health-evals/README.md

 streamlit run human/annotator_app.py
 ```

+What we are looking at:

-Home — choose a dataset and a model pair (labels are masked so raters are blind).
+  * Home: Choose a dataset and a model pair (labels are masked so raters are blind).

-Rating View — side-by-side model outputs with the JSON rendered into readable sections (summary, suggestions, steps, disclaimer).
+  * Rating View: Side-by-side model outputs with the JSON rendered into readable sections (summary, suggestions, steps, disclaimer).
 Raters provide Likert scores per rubric dimension and tag errors (e.g., unsafe, non-actionable).

-Submit & Persist — ratings are appended to out/human/annotations.csv with provenance (example id, pair id, timestamp).
+  * Submit & Persist: Ratings are appended to out/human/annotations.csv with provenance (example id, pair id, timestamp).

-Aggregate — use scripts/analyze_human_eval.py to summarize rater agreement and winner rates.
+  * Aggregate: Use scripts/analyze_human_eval.py to summarize rater agreement and winner rates.

 Images of App below:
 ![alt text](https://github.com/mohandasnj/health-evals/blob/main/img/streamlit1.png)